avoorhis/vamps-node.js/README.md

 (read about .my.cnf files here: https://dev.mysql.com/doc/refman/5.1/en/option-files.html).
 The script will prompt you for a database - just enter the one you created above.
-It may take awhile especially if the database is large, but it is required to create the helper files in the /public/json directory.
+It may take awhile especially if the database is large, but it is required to create the helper files that reside in the /public/json directory.

 START the SERVER